Abhishekrouth/Question_Answering_App/README.md

 When did India win the inaugural ICC T20 World Cup?

 * GET  / : Response with a welcome message
-* Post /ask:  accepts a context and question and returns the answer and it's confidence score
+* POST /ask:  accepts a context and question and returns the answer and it's confidence score
+* POST /ask_file: to upload(.txt/.pdf) for context
+* Returns:
+  1. Answer: Based context
+  2. Confidence score: Confidence of model in extracting the answer from the context
+  3. Start:The index of the character in the context that corresponds to the start of the extracted answer.
+  4. End:The index of the character in the context that corresponds to the end of the extracted answer.
+* Used Streamlit for UI
 > Using Hugging Face's pipeline: 'question-answering'

 ## Technologies Used: